 Chiropractic treatment of cervical disc cases has been well-tolerated and is recommended for most types of herniations, and when combined with the physical therapy modalities in the office, the results are often experienced faster and with less complications than with drugs or surgery.
 In-office physical therapy modalities include electrical muscle stimulation, ultrasound, ice or heat, as well as massage and axial-traction are all used to decrease pain and increase flexibility.

-In conjunction with these treatments, we will educate patients about risk factors to avoid, healthy posture, good body mechanics, and suitable exercises.
+In conjunction with chiropractic treatments for herniated discs, we will educate patients about risk factors to avoid, healthy posture, good body mechanics, and suitable exercises.
 Quality education can lead to a healthier spine in the long run.